Category: Adult Dentistry, Common Questions, Dr. Advocate's Insight

 Does a cavity spread to other teeth?

 A cavity will not automatically spread to other teeth.
 If plaque is removed regularly through proper oral hygiene practices, tooth decay will not occur, and you will minimize the risk of cavities spreading.
 However, if cavity-causing bacteria harbors between adjacent teeth for an extended period, tooth decay can affect both teeth.
-Therefore, you should treat cavities as soon as possible to prevent further damage.
+Therefore, you should treat cavities immediately to prevent further damage.

 Can a cavity be reversed?

-Yes, if the cavity is located in the enamel (outermost layer), it can be reversed.
+Yes, it can be reversed if the cavity is located in the enamel (outermost layer).
 This process is called remineralization and occurs when fluoride repairs the weakened enamel surface.
 However, if the cavity has progressed into the dentin, it will need to be restored by your dentist.

 Recommended Reading: Can You Reverse a Cavity?
 (5 Simple Steps)